vamsibanda/forex-rl-challenge/README.md

 Please send me your saved model so that I can test it on a blind set for the contest.

-I will list results from challengers here by sorting them w.r.t. the industry-standard
+I will list results from challengers here by sorting them using the industry-standard

 risk measures including (but not limited to) the Calmar, Sortino, Omega ratio(s), etc.